quicwg/multipath/draft-ietf-quic-multipath.md

 Over a given path, both endpoints use connection IDs associated to a given Path ID.
 To initiate a path, each endpoint needs to advertise at least one connection ID for a given Path ID to its peer.
-Endpoints SHOULD NOT introduce discontinuity in the usage of Path ID through their connection ID advertisements.
+Endpoints SHOULD NOT introduce discontinuity in the issuing of Path IDs through their connection ID advertisements as path creation requires available connection IDs for the same Path ID on both sides.
 For instance, if the maximum Path ID limit is 2 and the endpoint wants to provide connection IDs for only one Path ID inside range [1, 2], it should select Path ID 1 (and not Path ID 2).
 Similarly, endpoints SHOULD consume Path IDs in a continuous way, i.e., when